microsoft/AI-For-Beginners/3-NeuralNetworks/03-Perceptron/README.md

 > ✅ A potentiometer is a device that allows the user to adjust the resistance of a circuit.

-> New York Times wrote about perceptron at that time:
+> The New York Times wrote about perceptron at that time:
 > *the embryo of an electronic computer that [the Navy] expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence.*

 ## Perceptron Model